gowthamsankar43/gowthamsankar43/README.md

 Throughout my career, I have been dedicated to optimizing data management processes and delivering high-quality outputs.
 My proficiency in building end-to-end Azure pipelines with Azure DevOps and GitHub has enabled me to make significant contributions to various projects.
 Here are some highlights of my professional journey:

-Optimized Data Management: Implemented big data processing solutions using Hive Data Lake, resulting in improved data management and reduced processing times.
+**Optimized Data Management:** Implemented big data processing solutions using Hive Data Lake, resulting in improved data management and reduced processing times.

-<b>SQL Optimization:</b> Improved SQL stored procedures, reducing average runtime by three hours per week for repetitive processes.
+**SQL Optimization:** Improved SQL stored procedures, reducing average runtime by three hours per week for repetitive processes.

-Cross-Functional Collaboration: Worked closely with cross-functional teams to identify process improvements and enhance the overall batch processing application.
+**Cross-Functional Collaboration:** Worked closely with cross-functional teams to identify process improvements and enhance the overall batch processing application.

-Defect Tracking and Resolution: Leveraged Jira for defect tracking and resolution, resolving 30% of defects ahead of schedule.
+**Defect Tracking and Resolution:** Leveraged Jira for defect tracking and resolution, resolving 30% of defects ahead of schedule.

 **Talking about Personal Stuffs:**